kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

-  vendor-specific claim parameters into a canonical form (i.e. a generic `ResourceClaimParameters` object in the `resource.k8s.io` API group) which the scheduler (or Cluster Autoscaler) can evaluate against the `NodeResourceSlice` of any candidate nodes without knowing exactly what is being requested.
-They then use this information to help decide which node to schedule a pod on (as well as allocate resources from its `NodeResourceSlice` in the process).
+  vendor-specific claim parameters into a canonical form (i.e. a generic `ResourceClaimParameters` object in the `resource.k8s.io` API group) which the scheduler (or Cluster Autoscaler) can evaluate against the `ResourceSlice` of any candidate nodes without knowing exactly what is being requested.
+They then use this information to help decide which node to schedule a pod on (as well as allocate resources from its `ResourceSlice` in the process).

 * Once a node is chosen and the allocation decisions made, the scheduler will